 With a past trauma history, you may find confrontation difficult – you might shut down or respond with defensiveness and anger.
 Or it may be too painful to look at the consequences of your behaviours, so you act as if you haven’t done anything wrong.
 Instead of the compassion and understanding you need, you might be shamed or judged.
 When we look at these behaviours through the lens of trauma, we can understand these are “normal” reactions to the loss of control you experienced in past traumatic experiences.

-Some of your trauma symptoms might make it seem like you are not “ready” or not “willing” to deal with your substance abuse problems.
+Some of your trauma symptoms might make it seem like you are not “ready” or not “willing” to deal with your problematic substance use.

 6. Relapse occurs more often for those with unresolved trauma.